dmstfctn/the-models-writeup/README.md

 ## Custom Components
 Custom components are found in `src/components` and include:

+### AnchorLink
+Allows linking to an `#id` somewhere on the page.

+### Sidebar
+Contains additional contextual information (arbitrary HTML / elements) and offers `<SidebarLink>` to toggle this from the content.
+Makes use of `SidebarContext.js` for global control.

+Don't add sidebar links inside content that will appear in the sidebar or it gets weird.

 ### Fig
 Markup for an image, using the Next.js `Image` Component and adding text as figcaption with two styling options.